agence-adeliom/adeliom-webcomponents/docs/pages/tutorials/integrating-with-nextjs.md

 ```

 :::tip
-If we use `useEffect` instead of `useLayoutEffect`, the initial render will occur with the expected `sl-` props applied, but the subsequent render (caused by the `useEffect`) will remove those props as the custom components initialize.
+If we use `useEffect` instead of `useLayoutEffect`, the initial render will occur with the expected `awc-` props applied, but the subsequent render (caused by the `useEffect`) will remove those props as the custom components initialize.
 We _must_ use `useLayoutEffect` to have expected behavior
 :::

 :::tip
-This will import all Shoelace components for convenience.
+This will import all Adeliom WebComponents components for convenience.
 To selectively import components, refer to the [Using webpack](/getting-started/installation#using-webpack) section of the docs.
 :::

 You may be wondering where the `URL` property is coming from.
 We'll address that in the next few sections.